alejandro61299/Minimaps_Personal_Research/docs/index.md

 - **Player/s, enemies & allied position**
 - **Points of interest with icons**:  Checkpoints, domination points, buildings, save points, traders, etc;
 - **Labels**: Can be attached to points of interest or only indicate the name of an area,
-- **Peripheral arrows**   When a point of interest is not in the scope an arrow points in the direction where it is surrounding the edges of the minimap.
+- **Peripheral arrows**: When a point of interest is not in the scope an arrow points in the direction where it is surrounding the edges of the minimap.
-- **Rotation**  When a minimap is focused on player it can rotate according to the angle of the axis that represents the height (y or z normally)
+- **Rotation**:  When a minimap is focused on player it can rotate according to the angle of the axis that represents the height (y or z normally)
 - **Automapped**: Like the game The Binding of Isaac, the minimap is automatically generated next to the generation of rooms

 ### Interactions
+-   **Navigation**  through the mini map: Setting waypoint by one click and/or drawing the path with the cursor (e.g. Strategy and MOBA games).  _Only if the map is not transparent._
+-   Setting various kinds of  **alerts**  (Pings) like Target or Retreat (especially in multiplayer games)
+-   **Tooltips**
+-   **Zoom**  out/in
+-   Change the map  **segment**  by mouse drag
+-   Change between a  **fixed and a rotating**  map